What we Believe

 - The ordinances of the Church, given by the Lord, are believers’ baptism by immersion and communion.
 These are outward expressions of our faith and obedience to Christ.
 Thus, we believe scriptural baptism is the immersion of the believers’ body in water thereby symbolizing the fact of their identification with Christ in His death, burial and resurrection.
 (Matthew 28:19, 20; Romans 6:1-11; I Corinthians 11:23-32)

 Georgia Plain Baptist Church is affiliated with the American Baptist Churches of Vermont and New Hampshire.
-The ABC is a historic Baptist denomination that seeks to remain faithful to God and his Word while bearing witness to a changing world.

 On July 4th, 1792 the first Baptist meeting was held in Georgia at the house of Abraham Hathaway.
 The house was located south of Georgia Center.
 The attendees (13 men and 4 women) wrote the articles of faith and rules of order on July 12, 1792, with the articles of faith being formally adopted on August 23 of that year.